torvalds/linux/Documentation/arch/arm64/mops.rst

 Hypervisor requirements
 -----------------------

-A hypervisor running a Linux guest must handle all MOPS exceptions from the guest kernel, as Linux may not be able to handle the exception at all times.
+A hypervisor running a GNU/Linux guest must handle all MOPS exceptions from the guest kernel, as GNU/Linux may not be able to handle the exception at all times.
 For example, a MOPS exception can be taken when the hypervisor migrates a vCPU to another physical CPU with a different MOPS implementation.